Longwood-Pridepay-app/Pridepay/README.md

 ### ./app directory

-Included in an Ignite boilerplate project is the `app` directory.
-This is a directory you would normally have to create when using vanilla React Native.
+Included in the boilerplate project is the `app` directory.
+This is a directory you would normally have to create when using vanilla React Native.(otherwise labelled as `src`)

 The inside of the `app` directory looks similar to the following: